Causes & Effects of Anxiety

 Effects of anxiety

 Allowing symptoms of anxiety disorders to persist in one’s life can bring on a string of adverse effects if treatment is not obtained.
-If an individual is also battling with an eating disorder at the same time, the short-term and long-term effects can be highly destructive.
 The following are many examples of what can occur when an individual continues to battle anxiety:

 • Onset of suicidal ideation, which could lead to attempts at suicide